vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

   - Host and edge uplink profiles are in place.
   - Transport node profiles are created.
 This is not required if configuring NSX-T data center on each host instead of the cluster.
   - NSX-T data center configured on all hosts part of the vSphere cluster or clusters.
-  - Edge transport nodes and at least one edge cluster is created
+  - Edge transport nodes and at least one edge cluster is created.
   - Tier-0 uplink segments and tier-0 gateway is created.
   - Tier-0 router is peered with uplink L3 switch.
   - DHCP profile is created in NSX.
-- SDDC environment has the following objects in place:
+- SDDC environment has the following objects are available:
   - A vSphere cluster with at least three hosts on which vSphere DRS is enabled and NSX-T is successfully configured.
   - A dedicated resource pool to deploy the following Tanzu Kubernetes management cluster, shared services cluster, and workload clusters.
 The number of required resource pools depends on the number of workload clusters to be deployed.
   - VM folders to collect the Tanzu Kubernetes Grid VMs.